herbertli/Gravitational_Voronoi/README.md

 {
     "game_over": false,
     "scores": [35.0, 65.0],
-    "moves": [1, 1, 0, 100]
+    "moves": [[1, 1, 0], [100, 100, 1], [1, 1, 2]]
 }
 ```
    1. Game over flag
    2. Scores.
 Say there are N players.
 Then there will be an array of N numbers, representing the score from player 1 to player N.
-   3. New moves.
+   3. Moves.
 These are the moves that have been played after you played your last move.
 Each move consists of three numbers: the row of the move, the column of the move, and the player than made the move.
 The moves are ordered in the order in which they were played.

 5. Send move to server.
 After receiving a game update from the server, your client should finish your turn by sending a move to the server.
 The move should simply be a JSON object:
 ```